MacAllister Rentals

 View Towable Booms

-Atrium/Spider Lifts
+Benefits of Atrium/Spider Lifts

 If you don’t have a lot of room to work with, atrium or spider lifts are a great option.
 These crawler lifts are lightweight, compact and easy to transport to and from the jobsite on a trailer.
 They can reach up to 77’5″ high, with a 4’10” by 2’7″ platform.
 These lifts pack a lot of punch for both indoor and outdoor jobs.
 They’re a great alternative to scaffolding, and you can quickly bring them inside for building maintenance.